PrintClose

 • During the 1960s: The Canada Pension Plan (CPP) and Québec Pension Plan (QPP) are born

-The QPP gets a boost from Caisse de dépôt et placement du Québec, which was set up to manage the pension plan's assets.
+The QPP got a boost from Caisse de dépôt et placement du Québec, which was set up to manage the pension plan's assets.
 The same era saw the first legislation governing employer-sponsored private pension plans.

 Retirement and quality of life: What does the future have in store?